-The reason(s) you may not want you/your baby to volunteer for this study include:
+The reason(s) you may not want your baby to be a volunteer for this study include:

-- You might be uncomfortable sharing private health information with the research team. - Fast weaning (versus slow weaning) could increase signs of NOWS for your baby. - It is possible that slow weaning could result in receiving more days of morphine or methadone than with fast weaning.
+- You might be uncomfortable sharing private health information about your baby with the research team. - Fast weaning (versus slow weaning) could increase signs of NOWS for your baby.

-Informed Consent Template Version #: 09 cIRB# 260053 Template Date: 28-July-2021 Page 2 of 18
+Informed Consent BABY ONLY Template Version #: 03 cIRB# 260053 Template Date: 28-July-2021 Page 2 of 18